rotationalio/rotational.io/content/en/blog/2021-04-27-cant-read-wont-buy.md

 > The process of remaking yourself in another language is about a lot more than grammar or pronunciation.

-Warner recently did a story called ["How to Speak Bad English"](https://www.npr.org/2021/04/21/989477444/how-to-speak-bad-english), about an English teacher, [Heather Hansen](https://www.ted.com/talks/heather_hansen_2_billion_voices_how_to_speak_bad_english_perfectly), who has spent the second half of her career trying to make up for the way she taught English for the first half.
+Warner recently produced a story called ["How to Speak Bad English"](https://www.npr.org/2021/04/21/989477444/how-to-speak-bad-english), about an English teacher, [Heather Hansen](https://www.ted.com/talks/heather_hansen_2_billion_voices_how_to_speak_bad_english_perfectly), who has spent the second half of her career trying to make up for the way she taught English in the first half.

 Hansen started her career giving her students what she thought they wanted &mdash; assistance in the perfection of their grammar, the eradication of non-standard pronunciations, essentially to speak just like her.
-Only later did she begin to see this work as a form of linguistic imperialism that might also be hindering effective communication:
+Only later did she begin to see this work as a form of linguistic imperialism that hindered effective communication:

 > English is the most widely spoken language in the world, and the vast majority of English speakers learned the language in a classroom.
-Yet in conference rooms and language courses around the world, they are often told they speak "bad English."
+Yet, in conference rooms and language courses around the world, they are often told they speak "bad English."
 [When in fact] "bad English" — with its simplified vocabulary, fueled by the contributions of non-native speakers around the world — might be more universally understandable.

 A striking detail discussed in the podcast is that groups of non-native speakers communicate more effectively in English when there is no native English speaker present; the introduction of a single native English speaker to a conversation begins to increase the number of conversational hiccups and misunderstandings.
 It's hard not to imagine that power dynamics might have something to do with this interference.
+There are strong elements of psychological safety and trust at play.

 Indeed, even translation from English into other languages can be a slippery slope.
 As we've discussed in a [prior post](https://rotational.io/blog/a-parrot-trainer-eats-crow/), many of the language models used to power commercial Machine Translation products are trained first with English text.
 This means that the model's initial and primary way of understanding the world &mdash; metaphors and idioms, sports references, even regionalized spellings &mdash; are strongly rooted in English language and Western ways of thinking.
 All subsequent training is necessarily constrained by these initial influences.

 ## Creative Localization

-So if you're an app developer writing software in the US, how are you going to connect with potential customers in Asia, Africa, or Europe without falling into one of these linguistic traps?
+So if you're an app developer writing software in the US, how are you going to connect with potential customers in Asia, Africa, South America or Europe without falling into one of these linguistic traps?

-Online game developer King recently invited gamers to participate in a [live presentation](https://community.king.com/en/blog/discussion/329999/virtual-event-a-kingdom-exclusive-live-series-with-chen-and-miguel) by the company's Globalization team.
+Online game developer King, a division of Activision Blizzard, recently invited gamers to participate in a [live presentation](https://community.king.com/en/blog/discussion/329999/virtual-event-a-kingdom-exclusive-live-series-with-chen-and-miguel) by the company's Globalization team.
 Producer of popular games including Candy Crush and Bubble Witch, King has an enviable 240 million monthly active users across web, social and mobile platforms.
 Headquartered in London and Stockholm, and with studios and staff in both Europe and North America, King's strategy for building inclusive games involves creatively adapting them to draw from cultures around the world.

 One example that came up during the discussion was from the 2015 animated movie Inside Out.
 As the [Independent reported:](https://www.independent.co.uk/arts-entertainment/films/news/inside-out-pixar-makes-crucial-change-japanese-tastes-editing-out-broccoli-10413794.html)